Route String

 Upon Route String conflicts, Vike chooses the first route from most specific to least specific.

-See Routing > Routing Precedence.
+See API > Routing Precedence.

 Escape @